MGTheTrain/crypto-vault-service/README.md

 # crypto-vault-service

-This project is currently on halt and won't be actively maintained for some time

 ## Summary

 Interfaces (CLIs, gRPC APIs, RESTful Web APIs) for managing cryptographic keys and securing data at rest